Sinus Infection (Sinusitis)

-- Sinus infection is generally diagnosed based on patient history and physical examination by a health care professional.
+- Sinus infection is generally diagnosed based on the patient history and physical examination.

-- Bacterial sinusitis is usually treated with antibiotic therapy.
+- Bacterial sinusitis is usually treated with antibiotics.

 - Early treatment of allergic sinusitis may prevent secondary bacterial sinus infections.

-- Home remedies for sinus infections include OTC medications such as Tylenol, decongestants, and mucolytics.
+- Home remedies for sinus infections include over-the-counter (OTC) medications such as acetaminophen (Tylenol and others), decongestants, and mucolytics.
 Nasal irrigation can be accomplished with a Neti-pot or rinse kit (nasal bidet).

-- Rare fungal infections of the sinuses (for example, zygomycosis) constitute a medical emergency.
+- Rare fungal infections of the sinuses (for example, zygomycosis) are medical emergencies.